knknkn1162/abs_ps/README.md

 + see https://qiita.com/drken/items/fd4e5e3630d0f5859067 for details.

-+ (Note) Atcoder testcases are [here](https://www.dropbox.com/sh/nx3tnilzqz7df8a/AAAYlTq2tiEHl5hsESw6-yfLa?dl=0), but the ABS problem is so old that testcases are not prepared.
++ (Note) Atcoder testcases are [here](https://www.dropbox.com/sh/nx3tnilzqz7df8a/AAAYlTq2tiEHl5hsESw6-yfLa?dl=0), but each ABS problem is so old that testcases are not prepared.
 So we create testcases by each problem by hand.

 # problems